Foreign relations of Qatar: Regional relations

 In March 2014 Qatar made overtures to Oman in order to counteract the influence of Saudi Arabia on politics in the region.

 In May 2017, an alleged hack of state media led to stories quoting the Emir as enquiring US resentment towards Iran and remarking on Hamas.
 Doha reported it as false and gave no indication on where it originated.
 However, news organizations in the region reported the emir's comments as fact.
 This led to Saudi Arabia, UAE, Egypt and Bahrain cutting diplomatic ties with Qatar on 5 June 2017.

 Qatar voiced support for the Turkish invasion of northern Syria aimed at ousting U.S.-backed Syrian Kurds from the enclave of Afrin.
 Spokeswoman of Ministry of Foreign Affairs, Lulwah Rashif Al-Khater said that: "The launching of the Turkish military operation last Saturday was motivated by legitimate concerns related to its national security and the security of its borders, in addition to protecting Syria's territorial integrity from the danger of secession.
 Turkey, a NATO member, has always been a stabilizing factor in the region."

+In 2022, four people were arrested for corruption in the European Parliament.
+This came to be known as the Qatar corruption scandal at the European Parliament.

+In mid-March 2024, the Emir of Qatar, HH Sheikh Tamim bin Hamad Al-Thani and President of the European Council, HE Charles Michel, discussed about enhancing cooperation between Qatar and the European Union, as well as addressing key regional and global issues, with specific focus on the situation in the Gaza Strip and the Occupied Palestinian Territories.